Amir-BK/UnrealMovieSequencerMidiUtils/README.md

+Status:
+Epic are adding better integration between the movie sequencer and midi files, seems like it will be added to the 5.6 timeframe: https://github.com/EpicGames/UnrealEngine/commit/6145872aaa92ea6c9e50ed07adfd22fbf736e3f3

+So probably this repository won't see much maintanenace from me in the future unless the Epic updates make it feasible to add actual midi editing support to the unreal sequencer, in the meanwhile I think this repo can serve as decent reference for adding custom tracks with slate widgets to the unreal sequencer.

 # UnrealMovieSequencerMidiUtils

 Drag and drop Midi files (imported using the Harmonix plugin) into the sequencer to create Midi tracks that automatically create key frames on every note event from the midi file, useful for musically synced animations.